-With 12 full time faculty members and 6 clinical faculty associates, areas of interest within the Division are as multiple and diverse as the field of otolaryngology itself.
+With 13 full time faculty members and 6 clinical faculty associates, areas of interest within the Department are as multiple and diverse as the field of otolaryngology itself.
 These include head and neck cancer, facial plastics and reconstruction, voice and swallowing disorders, hearing and balance disorders, allergy and sinus disease, and pediatric otolaryngology, to name a few.
-To support these activities, the Division has clinical specialists in speech pathology and audiology who enhance and enrich the patient care experience.
+To support these activities, the Department has clinical specialists in speech pathology and audiology who enhance and enrich the patient care experience.
 As a component of the larger UAB health systems community, we collaborate with faculty in related areas in neurosurgery, ophthalmology, pulmonology, and gastroenterology to provide innovative, interdisciplinary solutions to head and neck disease.

 As the only accredited post-graduate residency program for otolaryngology in the state of Alabama, we proudly strive to prepare the future leaders of the field.
 Over the course of their rotations in Head and Neck Oncology, General Otolaryngology, Otology, the Veterans Administration Medical Center, and Birmingham Children's Hospital, residents amass an impressive amount of operative experience as they develop into fully independent clinicians.
 Required to engage in level-appropriate research each year, our residents are frequently presenters at national meetings and published in our specialty's leading journals.
 Additionally, we offer fellowship positions in Head and Neck Oncology/Microvascular Reconstruction and Pediatric Otolaryngology.